Pats get 9 sacks in dominant 26-3 victory over Colts

 Zack Moss was acquired in a trade with Buffalo last week to provide some help, but he was inactive after just a few days of practice.
 Deon Jackson, who began the season as the team’s third string running back, made just his second career start and managed only 23 yards on 11 carries.

-New England wasn’t great offensively, but took advantage of some decent early field position to move the ball enough to set up Folk for two first-half field goals.
+New England wasn’t great offensively, but took advantage of some decent early field position to move the ball enough to set up Folk for two first-half field goals of 49 yards and 43 yards.

-The special teams also did their part with Jonathan Jones blocking Matt Haack’s punt on Indy’s fifth drive and recovering on the Colts 2.
+The special teams also did their part with Jonathan Jones blocking Matt Haack’s punt on Indy’s fifth drive and recovering at the Colts 2.

 New England’s defense did the rest.